-Zivkovicia spectabilis (Penard, 1902)
+Zivkovicia spectabilis (Penard, 1902) Ogden, 1987

 Diagnosis: test pyriform, circular in oral view, with a clear broad neck; test covered with sand- or quartz-grains arranged on an organic matrix; aperture circular; internally at the junction of the neck with a perforated diaphragm, with two holes.

-Dimensions: Penard: length of shell 125-170 µm; my measurements: µm.
+Dimensions: Penard (1902): length of shell 125-170 µm; Todorov and Bankov (2019): Length 102-131 µm; my measurements: Length 110-200 µm.

 Remarks: It’s difficult to get a clear view of the diaphragm.
 Most often the diaphragm is obscured by debris in the neck.